Andy Robertson: International career

+Under-21s

-Robertson debuted internationally for Scotland under-21s on 10 October 2013, subbing on in a 2–1 win in Paisley against Slovakia.
-Robertson was selected for the under-21 team in November 2015, when the full national team did not have a fixture.
+Robertson debuted internationally for the Scotland under-21s on 10 October 2013, subbing on in a 2–1 win in Paisley against Slovakia.
+He was selected for the under-21 team in November 2015, when the full national team did not have a fixture.

+Senior squad

 Robertson was first named in the full Scotland squad for a friendly against Poland on 5 March 2014.
 He played for Dundee United at the time.
 He subbed on in the second half, as Scotland won 1–0 in Warsaw.
 Scotland manager Gordon Strachan said afterwards "Andy came on there and the first time he picked it up he drove about 30 yards.
 I thought 'that's fantastic'.
 Absolutely no grey area, I'm going to do what I do.
 I loved seeing that first touch."

 Robertson made his first start for the national team in a 2–2 draw at Craven Cottage with Nigeria on 28 May 2014.
 Robertson scored his first international goal in November 2014, losing a friendly 3–1 to England at Celtic Park.

 On 3 September 2018, Robertson was appointed Scotland captain by manager Alex McLeish.
 After a 2–1 defeat against Israel in October 2018, Robertson said that both he and fellow left-back Kieran Tierney were being played out of position in the 3–5–2 system adopted by McLeish to accommodate both players.

+Steve Clarke era: 2019–2026

-In a UEFA Euro 2020 qualifier against Cyprus on 8 June 2019, Robertson scored the opener with a long-range strike.
-Scotland won 2–1.
+After the sacking of Alex McLeish, Steve Clarke was appointed manager of Scotland in May 2019; he elected to keep Robertson as captain.
+In Clarke's first game as Scotland manager, a UEFA Euro 2020 qualifier against Cyprus on 8 June 2019, Robertson scored the opener with a long-range strike.
+Scotland went on to win 2–1.
+In October's qualifiers against San Marino and Russia, Robertson was reunited with former Queen's Park teammate Lawrence Shankland, the two having last played together for then-amateur Queen's Park in the Scottish Third Division in 2012.
 In November 2020, with Robertson again as captain, Scotland qualified for UEFA Euro 2020 following a play-off 5–4 win on penalties against Serbia in Belgrade.
 It was Scotland's first major tournament qualification since 1998, ending a 22-year non-qualifying streak.

 On 14 June 2021, Robertson captained Scotland in their first Euro 2020 game, losing 2–0 to the Czech Republic.
 After a 0–0 draw with England at Wembley Stadium, Scotland were knocked out at the group stage after losing 3–1 to Croatia.
 On 4 September 2021, Robertson won his 50th cap and thereby joined the Scottish FA International Roll of Honour.
-In his next game, he led the team to win 1–0 in Austria.
-Paul McGinn subbed on as a debutant.
-That was he and Robertson's first game together in almost nine years, since with amateurs Queen's Park in Scottish football's fourth tier (Robertson had been reunited at international level with another ex-Queen's Park team-mate, Lawrence Shankland, in 2019).
+In his next game, he led the team to a 0–1 away win against Austria.
+Akin to Robertson reuniting with Shankland two years prior, Paul McGinn made his debut against Austria; reuniting him and Robertson for the first time in almost nine years since appearing together with Queen's Park.